-To implement this "climate cent", it is planned to create a foundation composed of 10 20 to people (petroleum Union, economiesuisse, Swissmem, the Swiss Association of landowners and the Swiss Road Federation), which would select the projects finance.
+To implement this "climate penny", it is planned to create a foundation composed of 10 to 20 people (the Petroleum Union, Economiesuisse, Swissmem, the Swiss Society of Landowners and the Swiss Road Federation), which would choose the projects to finance.

 The solution outlined by the Federal Council, however, raises a number of practical issues that need to be studied in more detail.
 DETEC is therefore in charge of preparing a proposal for the practical application and submit a message before the summer to the Federal Council.

 The system must demonstrate its effectiveness before end 2007.
 Indeed, if the climate cent is not applied or does not deploy the necessary effects, it will extend the tax CO2 gasoline.